prince-thind/toggle-speaker/README.md

 # How to Use

+- type `alsamixer` in your terminal, move right to \<Auto-Mute\> and click the down arrow to disable it (you only have to do this once)
 - Drop this folder in ~/.local/share/cinnamon/applets/
 - Rename this folder to "toggle-speaker@prince"
 - Add this applet to your panel from your panel's applet setting